TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

         git clone https://github.com/<USERNAME>/<NAME OF REPOSITORY>.git

-4. Setup Git Settings and SSH Key
+4. Setup Git settings and SSH key

     For this, we refer to the general help on Git and GitHub:

     Setup `username <https://help.github.com/en/articles/setting-your-username-in-git>`__
     and `email <https://help.github.com/en/articles/setting-your-commit-email-address-in-git>`__
-    (if not already setup in your global :file:`~/.gitconfig`).
+    (if not already setup in your global :file:`~/.gitconfig` file).

-    `Setup your .ssh key for GitHub <https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account>`__
+    `Setup your ssh key for GitHub <https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account>`__

 5. Create a branch for your changes